jihandong/underdark/README.md

 # underdark
-trpg rule based on fate
+trpg rule based on fate, be named 'underdark' because it sounds COOL.